compendio/goldbug-manual/README.md

 ### 2.3 Hybrid encryption system

 GoldBug implements a hybrid encryption system, including authenticity and confidentiality.
 Hybrid means first of all: "both variants are available" and can be combined with each other.
 Thus, a message can first be a-symmetrically encrypted with PKI shown above and then symmetrically with an AES again.
-Or the other way around.
-But there is also another variant conceivable.
+Or the other way round, there is also another variant conceivable.
 The PKI transmission path transmits with permanent keys again only temporarily used keys, with which then the further communication takes place over this temporary channel.
-The temporary channel can then again perform a symmetric encryption with an AES.
-Thus, not only in the method change from PKI to AES or
+The temporary channel can then again transmit a symmetric encryption with an AES.

+Thus, not only in the method change from PKI to AES respective from asymmetric encryption to symmetric encryption exists one option to build a hybrid system, but also in the switch from permanent PKI keys to temporarily keys.

-Encrypting often and switching between these methods or time-limited keys is a strong competence of GoldBug in this multi, multiple and hybrid encryption.
+Encrypting often and switching between these methods or time-limited keys is a strong competence of GoldBug in this multiple and hybrid encryption.
 With these possibilities you can now play and apply them in various ways.
 Is the permanent or the temporary key applied first, or once again the symmetric and then the asymmetrical as the second level of encryption? or vice versa?

 Part of the system in GoldBug generates the key for authentication and encryption per message.
 These two keys are used to authenticate and encapsulate data (that is, the message).
 The two keys (for authentication and encryption) are then encapsulated across the public-key part of the system.
 The application also provides a mechanism for distributing session keys for this data encapsulation (or encryption of the message) as described above, the temporary key.
 Again, the keys are encapsulated and transmitted via the public key system: an additional mechanism allows the distribution of the session keys over the predetermined keys.